Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

 I've said that one key issue of the game, and why players hate the way the story was told, is Joel's sudden death and, somehow, not feeling that satisfying emotion when they are about to eliminate his murderer.
 But I think that's the whole point.

-The game tells you that there is no black and white—only shades of gray.
+The game tells you that there is no black and white in these factions, characters, and arcs—only bittersweet shades of gray.
 They did what they had to do for either the protection of their own or for revenge.
-When both Abby and Ellie broke out from this cycle of revenge, the cycle of violence ceased.
+They did what they had to do because of their internal struggles, conflicts, and motivations.
+And when both Abby and Ellie broke out from this cycle of revenge, the cycle of violence ceased.
 It is one of those games where character development is a pivotal point for the story.

 Even now, the game still gets conflicting reviews.
 But what really shocked me is that some people, especially those that belong to cult-like fandoms, have been bombarding the developers, Naughty Dog's employees, and the voice actors, with multiple threats and harassment.
 I mean, we get it that you don't like the game.
 But you need not go as far as wishing horrendous things to these people, who worked hard on the game.

 The game might also be having issues because of its agenda, especially for those that have social and political beliefs in the far-right, depicting it as social justice propaganda.
-The game includes homosexual and racial beliefs.
+The game includes homosexual and racial beliefs that some may find pretty offensive, depending on what they stand for and believe.
 The game also included a nudity scene, one that many players don't seem to like.

 Afterword: End of Another Story

-Despite the mixed critical positive reviews from game critics and negative backlash from most audiences, the game's gameplay mechanics, upgraded strategies, magnificent storytelling, life-like interactive environments, and intense acting still holds the pique of being one of the best games out there.
+Despite the mixed critical positive reviews from game critics and negative backlash from most audiences, The Last of Us Part II's gameplay mechanics, upgraded strategies, magnificent storytelling, life-like interactive environments, and intense acting, and top-notch combat systems still holds the pique of being one of the best games out there.
 And even though fans, players, critics, and watchers may continue the ongoing conflict because of the different opinions to the game for a long time, the game still made a mark on them—whether it's good or bad.

 © 2020 Darius Razzle Paciente